Music is a more potent instrument than any other for education, because rhythm and harmony find their way into the inward places of the soul. – Plato

-In a Master Class, all the students watch and listen as the master teacher takes one student at a time.
+In a Master Class, all the students watch and listen as the master teacher discusses, analyzes and demonstrates music that students have prepared.

 We have an annual Recital at the end of the Spring Semester.
 The fee for this recital is $25 per family with part of the fee going to a charity.